Johannahhh/processingproject/README.md

 <img width="143" alt="Screenshot 2024-11-08 at 8 16 07 pm" src="https://github.com/user-attachments/assets/85dbade0-4261-4e66-9a66-100a3dfbd393">

 ## Setup
 This project required the use of Processing 4.
 It also required the utilisation of the project's library to be able to add images to the animation.
-To complete this kind of project, you would simply download Processing 4 and add images to the file's library.
+To complete this kind of project, you would simply download Processing 4 and add images to the project file's library.
 You would also need to familiarise yourself with code commands.
 I found the following links useful.

 https://quickref.me/python.html - Python Commands